Our Meetup Code of Conduct

 All attendees, speakers, sponsors, organizers and volunteers at this meetup are required to agree with the following code of conduct.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

-Our meetups are dedicated to provide a harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+Our meetups are dedicated to provide a safe and harassment-free experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of participants in any form.
+Weapons or any other items used for the purpose of causing injury or harm to others are forbidden at the venue.

 Harassment includes offensive verbal comments related to gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion, technology choices, sexual images in public spaces, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.